MCUdude/MegaCoreX/megaavr/libraries/Comparator/README.md

 ## read()
 Reads the state of the analog comparator output.
+Works also when the physical output pin is disabled.

 ##### Usage
 ```c++